AnthonySteele/anthonysteele.github.io/CruftyTypeSystems.md

 >  Nullable types: The question is: Whose job is it to manage the nulls.
 The language?
 Or the programmer?
 - Robert C Martin, [The Dark Path, January 2017](http://blog.cleancoder.com/uncle-bob/2017/01/11/TheDarkPath.html)

+Have a look at the [Proposal for C# Non-Nullable Reference Types](https://gist.github.com/olmobrutall/31d2abafe0b21b017d56).
+This shows that the c# team are pretty careful at managing addition to the language, and it happens only after much debate, thought to backward compatibility and weighing of pros and cons.
+But there's only so much that you can do with a mature language that has "zillions of lines  ... assuming reference types are nullable by nature".

+Javascript has the same issue - how do you remove `var` from the language now that there's `let` and `const` , as there's zillions of lines of JS that use `var`?
+Should you?
+Can you prevent it in new code only?

 > "I think Java and C# have done a reasonable job at hovering near the balance point. ...
 So, a little type safety, like a little salt, is a good thing.
 Too much, on the other hand, can have unfortunate consequences."
 - Robert C Martin, [Types and Tests, January 2017](http://blog.cleancoder.com/uncle-bob/2017/01/13/TypesAndTests.html)